BH2WFR/ConsoleUtil/readme.md

    )
    ```

-4. include "`ConsoleUtil.h`" in your source file, and check if there's macro `CONSOLE_UTIL_VERSION` equals to version number.
+3. include "`ConsoleUtil.h`" in your source file, and check if there's macro `CONSOLE_UTIL_VERSION` equals to version number.
+Pls make sure that this header is included after the std/Qt and win32/Linux headers.

 ---